slice/slicelang/GUIDE.md

 ## Lists (Arrays)

-You can indicate lists of values (compiles to arrays) with consecutive values surrounded by square brackets.
+You can indicate lists of values (transpiles to arrays) with consecutive values surrounded by square brackets.

 Commas are optional, but can be included if you prefer.
 The recommended choice